klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 4. How can the predictions of the model, graded by VSParticle’s user, be employed to improve the model over time?

 ### Evaluation
 In order to achieve our goal, we received a json file from VSParticle containing IDs of each run, parameters of the run, metadata of the image, resulting images of each step, and scores.
 The scores were our main point of focus: they contain computer generated values that describe the image and evaluate how well each step of the program worked.
 The json file also included a user score, given manually by the user at the end of each run of the program.
 Both these scores were intended to be the input features for our thresholding algorithm prediction.
 However, early on, we had a change of approach: Instead of predicting the thresholding algorithm with the features **and** the user score, we focused on predicting the user score **with** the features.
+This is because through the user scores we have an indication of whether the threshold method is working well or not.
 Then we could select the thresholding algorithm that scored the highest user score.
 Therefore we planned to create one model for each threshold method, with each model predicting the user score the threshold method would give.
+As the user scores are a finite set of categories, we are dealing with a classification problem here.

 To answer our research question, we conducted an experiment which calculates scores for all possible combinations of models, number of classes, features, and balancing methods.

 ### Conclusions
-In conclusion, the data needed to be restructured in a way that allows us to have as many samples in one class as possible while still keeping a high class number for detailed class distinction.
+At the end of our research project, we came to the conclusion that the data needed to be restructured in a way that allows us to have as many samples in one class as possible while still keeping a high class number for detailed class distinction.
 This was achieved by collapsing the 10 user scores into 5 classes.

 Regarding the features, the analysation of the experiment concluded in using count, fill, intensity and separation since these result in a high accuracy in most most model combinations and therefore are reliable, and none of them are collinear with each other which would lead to a potentially unstable model.

 Finally, we decided on a logistic regression model as it fits our classification problem and leads to the best result the large majority of all experiment runs.
-In order to deal with our imbalanced data, we used the XXX technique on our classes in order to get an even class distribution and unbiased results.
-XXX also has the advantage of creating more data points instead of reducing the dataset like for example Random Undersampling, which is beneficial in regard to our small dataset.
+In order to deal with our imbalanced data, we used the random oversampling technique on our classes in order to get an even class distribution and unbiased results.
+Random oversampling also has the advantage of creating more data points instead of reducing the dataset like for example random undersampling, which is beneficial in regard to our small dataset.

 For future work on this project, we recommend three improvements that will perhaps lead to more promising results: During the experiment, a test set should be provided additionally to the training and validation set.
 The test set enables completely unbiased evaluation of the experiment's results and therefore is strongly advised, however regarding our small dataset we decided against it, as our validation set already consits of only 11 samples.
 Furthermore, the features derived from other steps than the thresholding step should potentially also be taken into account and implemented into the model, as the user score does not only derive from the thresholding step but the whole run of an image through all steps.
 The user probably even takes into account the image quality in general, so this needs to be remembered too while evaluating this project.
 Additionally, this problem could also perhaps be solved with a ranking model instead of classification.
-However, our dataset dit not provide enough comparable runs, which is why we were not able to fully pursue this idea.<
+However, our dataset did not provide enough comparable runs, which is why we were not able to fully pursue this idea.

 ### Planning
 To make our group work as efficient and agile as possible, we used Scrum.
 We planned sprint periods of two weeks, including daily standups and retrospectives at the end of each sprint.
 In order to get an overview of everybody's work progress, we used the platform Jira to create a Scrumboard.
 All of our completed issues from the sprints can be found [here](https://vsparticle-nano.atlassian.net/jira/software/c/projects/NANO/issues).